Middle Fork Project now accepting grant applications, aims to reduce fire risk to forested watershed

 Interested organizations must meet application and matching fund requirements, and there are specific agreements and documentation of results requirements to become eligible to receive an award.

-Grant funding applications may be addressed to Placer County, Community Development Resource Agency, Attention: Brett Storey, 3091 County Center Drive, Auburn, CA 95603; or by email.
-Applications for January’s funding cycle must be received no later than 5 p.m. on January 31.
+Grant funding applications may be addressed to Placer County, Community Development Resource Agency, Attention: Brett Storey, 3091 County Center Drive, Auburn, CA 95603; or by email to email@example.com.
+Applications for this funding cycle must be received no later than 5 p.m. on March 1.

-For more information regarding grant funding or application preparation guidance, please contact the program manager, Brett Storey, at 530-745-3011 or email.
+For more information regarding grant funding or application preparation guidance, please contact the program manager, Brett Storey, at 530-745-3011 or firstname.lastname@example.org.
+Additional project information is available online at https://www.placer.ca.gov/5415/Fuel-Reduction-Management-Program.